 – Separate laundry

-– Large living with brand new air conditioning unit
+– Large living with air-conditioning unit

 – A single garage located at the rear plus off-street parking set behind gates

 – And ample yard space to the front and rear provides the perfect place for the kids to play!

 – 1700m metres from the Peninsula Link entrance/exit

 – 400 metres to the Ballam Park sport and recreation facilities